What Is the Archaeology of Reading?

 The Archaeology of Reading technology team has worked closely with the International Image Interoperability Framework (IIIF) protocol and community to develop features and use cases that will enhance AOR within this larger framework.
 IIIF features a set of protocols, application programming interfaces (APIs), and shared technologies for the presentation of web-based images.
 In the case of AOR, these images are digital surrogates of rare book materials containing manuscript annotations by Gabriel Harvey and John Dee, which users interface through AOR’s adapted version of the Mirador (version 2.0) viewer.
 The technical infrastructure for AOR includes a data archive, an image server, a IIIF image service, a corresponding IIIF presentation service, and the IIIF-compliant Mirador viewer.

 The data archive for this project provides the framework for long-term access to, and preservation of, all project content: an important contribution to Digital Humanities more generally, insofar as this issue has not yet been unaddressed within IIIF.
 The technology team has defined an archival data model that can be mapped to other data models for data access and presentation over time.
 Another layer of the infrastructure that has been developed in Phase I of AOR consists of an image server that accesses content from within the data archive.
-Currently, the team is utilizing a commercial FSI image server, though comparable image server resources (e.g. djatoka) may also be used.
+Currently, the team is utilizing a commercial FSI image server, though comparable image server resources (e.g., djatoka) may also be used.

 While AOR has been deployed using the versatile Mirador 2.0 API, the AOR technology team has developed IIIF endpoints for any available image service and presentation service, so long as they can be accessed by an IIIF-compliant image viewer.
-All AOR data can be accessed through our Mirador2 IIIF-complaint viewer, which has been specifically enhanced to meet the use requirements identified by the team for both current and future users.
-Over the course of AOR 1, the technology and scholarly teams have worked together closely to define and implement a set of use cases related to image viewing and manipulation, transcription viewing, and dynamic, query-building search capabilities.
-The current AOR viewer is the culmination of this iterative development process, which involved computer engineers, data specialists, and specialist humanities scholars, and presents users with a wide-ranging set of functionalities that enable new forms of research on the history of reading practices through previously inaccessible manuscript marginalia within printed texts.
+All AOR data can be accessed through our Mirador2 IIIF-compliant viewer, which has been specifically enhanced to meet the use requirements identified by the team for both current and future users.
+Over the course of AOR 1, the technology and scholarly teams have worked closely together to define and implement a set of use cases related to image viewing and manipulation, transcription viewing, and dynamic, query-building search capabilities.
+The current AOR viewer is the culmination of this iterative development process, which involved computer engineers, data specialists, and specialist humanities scholars.
+It presents users with a wide-ranging set of functionalities that enable new forms of research on the history of reading practices through previously inaccessible manuscript marginalia within printed texts.

 This is Version 3 of the Archaeology of Reading site, updated in January 2019 to include books annotated by John Dee, an upgraded viewer and new contextual content.